COUPLES SEX THERAPY.

 Improving friction doesn’t provide what you really crave from sex: a sense of relaxation, playfulness, self-acceptance, and connection.

 New techniques, lubrication, or erections are not guarantees of desire or satisfaction.
-In my experience, treating people’s genitalia backfires when a couple is seeking pleasure and passion.
+In our experience, treating people’s genitalia backfires when a couple is seeking pleasure and passion.

 WHAT SEX THERAPY IS